yc4ny/Stereo-Reconstruction/README.md

 ### Triangulation & Optimization (Checkerboard)
 > - Triangulating 3D keypoints can be done in two different ways; with Direct Linear Transform(DLT) or with Non-Linear Optimization(NL)
 > - Using <b>NL</b> provides qualitatively and quantitavely suprior results.
 > - You first need to obtain the original checkerboard keypoints.
 There is a MATLAB file ```matlab/detect_points.m```  that does this for you.
 You may use other methods such as OpenCV's ```findCheckerboardCorners``` function.
-MATLAB seemed to produce finer results but you can choose any method as long as you can retrieve the <b>(x,y)</b> coordinates of the checkerboard keypoints.
+MATLAB seemed to produce finer results but you can choose any method as long as you can retrieve the ```(x,y)``` coordinates of the checkerboard keypoints.
 > - Triangulation with Non-Linear Optimization:
  ```python demo_checkerboard_nl.py```
 > - Running the code will output a new set of images with the reprojected 3D checkerboard keypoints and the original detected keypoints from MATLAB.
 It will also keep track of reconstructed 3D keypoint with coordinates ```(x,y,z)``` with the reprojection error in the format of a numpy array in the ```output_3d``` folder.